-- Gift Card Scams – Older folks may get called with a scenario of urgency on behalf of a family member/grandchild.
+- Gift Card Scams – Seniors may get called with a scenario of urgency on behalf of a family member/grandchild.
 They will be asked to provide gift cards to get their grandchild out of jail, requesting they keep it a secret so their parents don’t find out they are in trouble.
 Hang.
 Up.
 The.
 Phone.

 - Sweetheart Scams – Someone will build a digital relationship with a victim and eventually start getting money for one reason or another.

 - Lottery Check Scams – You have won the Nigerian lottery.
 Cash this $10,000 check and return a small amount for processing, the victim gets to kept the rest.
 This results in the victim having to cover the entire check, including the portion they sent back to the Lottery.